Here's Our Rant About ING Groep N.V. (ING)

 ING Groep N.V.
-(NYSE:ING) went up by 1.43% from its latest closing price compared to the recent 1-year high of $15.56.
-The company’s stock price has collected 1.22% of gains in the last five trading sessions.
+(NYSE:ING) went down by -0.36% from its latest closing price compared to the recent 1-year high of $15.56.
+The company’s stock price has collected 10.74% of gains in the last five trading sessions.
 MarketWatch.com reported on 07/08/21 that Major banks still tagged for funding Amazon rainforest destruction

 Is It Worth Investing in ING Groep N.V.
 (NYSE :ING) Right Now?